Ireland: Don’t you just love it?

 If you are impatient by nature, having to wait is an invitation to learn to use the time in a way that satisfies your desire to be productive in an active way.

-If you are patient by nature, waiting gives you that opportunity to recharge and let your mind ponder more interesting things.
+If you are patient by nature, waiting allows you to recharge and let your mind ponder more interesting things.